keneji404/Twitter-Vault/README.md

 #### 1. Getting your Data

-This app is designed to work best with data exported via [Twillot](https://chromewebstore.google.com/detail/twitter-bookmarks-search/cedokfdbikcoefpkofjncipjjmffnknf) or similar third-party bookmark managers that provide clean JSON/JSONL exports.
+This app is designed to work best with data exported via third-party bookmark exporters that provide clean JSON/JSONL exports.

 1. Export your Bookmarks or Likes as a `.json` or `.jsonl` file.
 2. Open **Twitter Vault**.